calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 ## Nodes definitions

-Node definitions need to be speciifed in tab "Network_and_Nodes".
+Node definitions need to be specified in tab "Network_and_Nodes".

 A row per each node is expected in tab "Network_and_Nodes" starting below the corresponding titles row.